facundobatista/pyempaq/README.md

 ## Command line options

-**Note**: [in the future](https://github.com/facundobatista/pyempaq/issues/8) we will be able to control verbosity, we're not there yet.

 There is one mandatory parameter:

 - `source`: it needs to point the configuration file or to the directory where the configuration will be located (it will be searched by its default name `pyempaq.yaml`).